Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Data quality isn’t the only important thing.
 You also need to gut-check your data analysis models.
 After all, it is easy to cherry-pick stats or data points to tell the story you want to tell.
 That story may or may not be what’s really going on.

 In ensuring that business reporting delivers quality data to my business, there are strategies I have adopted in analyzing data,” says Maria McDowell of EasySearchPeople.
 “First is identifying the data source and size of the dataset that my business is working with.
 Secondly is ensuring the completeness and accuracy of the data.
-Lastly, determining the usefulness of the data to my business.
+Lastly, determine the usefulness of the data to my business.
 These strategies have helped my company’s data analysis procedures which have, in turn, proved of great value in business reporting.”

 Nick Drewe of Wethrift adds, “The best way to deliver meaningful data is to ensure you’re working from a strong foundation of accurate, relevant, and complete data, so it’s crucial that you start by asking: how can we guarantee we’re collecting high-quality data?
 There’s no single worse reporting mistake than working from inaccurate data – every other step you take is potentially useless if you aren’t 100% certain that you’re analyzing good quality data.